tensorchord/envd-server/README.md

 # envd-server

-envd-server is the backend server for envd, which talks to Kubernetes and manage environments for users.
+envd-server is the backend server for `envd`, which talks to Kubernetes and manages environments for users.

 ## Install